 Envision new possibilities in OEM surgical tool tracking and navigation with the industry’s first optical tracker to combine live HD video and infrared (IR) tracking.

-Our Specialized Optical Tracker that Supports Augmented Reality Applications
+Our Specialized Optical Tracker for Augmented Reality Applications

-Our specialized optical tracker, the Polaris Vega® VT combines accurate optical measurement and live video streaming, which supports the development of augmented reality and machine vision in OEM surgical system workflows.
+Our specialized optical tracker, the Polaris Vega® VT combines accurate optical measurement and live video streaming; these capabilities can be used for developing augmented reality and machine vision for OEM surgical system workflows.
 As with all Polaris optical trackers, the Polaris Vega VT can track OEM surgical instruments via navigation markers.
 The HD video camera provides a live view of the instruments (and procedure occurring within the measurement volume) using a third-party streaming client.

 IR tracking data and video data are aligned to a common coordinate system – the IR sensors and HD video camera see the same thing at the same time.
 There is no need to calculate the offset between the IR tracking data and video streams.
 Medical device OEMs can use this technology to enhance existing surgical approaches, or introduce augmented reality and machine vision capabilities to their systems; for example: